khwanchai00gg/robot_description/README.md

 # Launch the Robot

-Open terminal and put this command
+Open the terminal and put this command

 ```ruby
  roscore